ezahpizza/ezahpizza/README.md

 i/m currently exploring advanced software development with react, fastapi & ai/ml architectures, engrossed in ai/ml research with transformer systems, computer vision and various other deep learning model development and deployment pipelines on the side.

- **python** is my language of choice (because i love backend developement, god bless [tiangolo](https://github.com/tiangolo) for fastapi) while i/m also great at java, javascript, c/c++, sql and r too! i take a keen interest in working with ann architectures, attention mechanisms, and fuzzy logic. i/ve recently got into learning about real-time data pipelines with big data tools (spark, kafka, and the like, the apache stack basically :))
+ **python** is my language of choice (because i mostly work in backend developement with fastapi, god bless [tiangolo](https://github.com/tiangolo) ) while i/m also dabble in java, javascript, c/c++, sql and r too, i take a keen interest in working with ann architectures, attention mechanisms, and fuzzy logic. i/ve recently got into learning about real-time data pipelines with big data tools (spark, kafka, and the like.)

 side quests:
 - making ml models leaner, faster, and more interpretable because ai doesn/t have to be the blackbox it/s perceived as right now